Milan899999/Hazard/README.md

 **NOTE:** Hazard is not finished!
 You can expect bugs, crashes, and non-working functions.
 Please make an issue if you find a bug!

 #### ITS A WORKING VERSION OF HAZARD NOT A GRABBER OR SOMETHING!
+AND SOME THINGS GOT REMOVED FOR REMOVE ERRORS!
 ㅤ
 #### Hazard Nuker was made with
 Love ❌ <br>